oroinc/phpstan-rules/README.md

 | parallel -j 4  "./vendor/bin/phpstan analyze -c phpstan.neon `pwd`/../../../{} --autoload-file=`pwd`/../../../../application/commerce-crm-ee/app/autoload.php > logs/{}.log"
 ```
 Note that _commerce-crm-ee_ application should have `autoload.php` generated.
+Due to bug in phpstan relative path is not supported for `--autoload-file` option.
 The results of the analysis should be available within a minute.
 Each result should be checked carefully.
 Unsafe variables should be sanitized or escaped as a precaution.

 ## HOW TO fix found warnings